10 Things to Do in Marrakech in May

 5. Discover the Medina of Marrakech with a private tour

-If you are going to visit Marrakech in May you should know that spring is the high season of this tourist destination, so its streets will be full of visitors from all over the world who want to discover its secrets.
+If you are visiting Marrakech in May, you should know that spring is the high season for this tourist destination, so its streets will be full of visitors from all over the world who want to discover its secrets.

-Therefore, I invite you to walk every inch of the Medina of Marrakech without worrying about possible scams or tourist traps by hiring a private tour of the Medina.
+That's why I invite you to explore every inch of the Medina of Marrakech without worrying about possible scams or tourist traps by booking a private tour of the Medina.

-Thanks to the expert guide who will accompany you and show you the most important and emblematic places of the Medina, you will discover authentic artisans and incredible artists who work in this area creating beautiful carpets, lamps, jewelry and clothes.
-In addition, you will learn the basics of bargaining to get the best prices and exclusive discounts in your favorite stores.
+Thanks to the expert guide who will accompany you and show you the most important and emblematic places in the Medina, you will discover authentic artisans and incredible artists who work in this area creating beautiful carpets, lamps, jewelry, and clothing.
+In addition, you will learn the basics of bargaining to get the best prices and exclusive discounts at your favorite stores.

 Book a private tour of Marrakech

-6. Take a camel ride through the palm grove at sunset.
+6. Take a camel ride through the Palmeral at sunset

 Camels for the tour in Marrakech| ©Jaume Pera